menu

 Occupations and Workforce

-Because occupations involving physical labor dominate the local economy, Taylors Island is generally considered to be a blue-collar town.
-52.08% of the Taylors Island workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Taylors Island is a blue-collar town, with 52.08% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Taylors Island is a town of construction workers and builders, service providers, and farmers, fishers, or foresters.
 There are especially a lot of people living in Taylors Island who work in maintenance occupations (14.58%), teaching (12.50%), and farm management occupations (12.50%).

 Setting & Lifestyle